 My research Interests include:

 - Social moral epistemology (ethics)

 My current research projects include working as a social moral epistemologist for the UCL office of the vice provost (research) on issues surrounding (in)equality, and epistemic injustices in the production of knowledge within academia.
 My literature review (entitled 'diversity in academia and research an intersectional approach') is part of a much larger project concerning UCL's equality research strategy.
 I push the thesis that "diversity" and "inclusion" should not be superfluous add-on's, rather that we, as insiders, must tackle a prejudice education system at its core.
 Liberating the curriculum is the first step to achieving this.

 Outside of academia I am engaged with the NGO sector.
-Prior to beginning my PhD I spent two years working with refugees and displaced groups in the Middle East and north Africa.
+Prior to beginning my PhD I spent two years working with refugee women and children and women and children from displaced groups in the Middle East and north Africa.
 I remain heavily involved in this area, and return to both Lebanon and Egypt as frequently as I can.